williamthing/Digital-Design/Department Store/README.md

 Business Suit: [1 0 0 No Yes],
 Winter Coat: [1 0 1 Yes Yes],
 Socks: [1 1 0 Yes No]

-* need to fix testbench portion of the code, everything else works perfectly.